christ31/christ31/README.md

 🔭 I have some interest in console emulation and linux.

-👀 It's all started when I first stumble on Dolphin Emulator's emulation update blog back in 2014.
+👀 It's all started when I first stumble on Dolphin Emulators emulation update blog back in 2014.

 🌱 Currently learning on **Front-end Development**.